migmolrod/browser-dashboard-pwa/docs/docs/requirements/non-functional/security.md

 - HTTPS/TLS 1.2+ for all data in transit
 - Encrypted password storage (bcrypt/argon2)
 - Secure cookie flags (HttpOnly, Secure, SameSite)
-- API keys and secrets not exposed to client
+- API keys and secrets are not exposed to the client
-- Database encryption at rest (if supported by hosting provider)
+- Database encryption at rest (if supported by the hosting provider)
 - No sensitive data in logs or error messages

 **Affected components:**